tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

 For more information on the usage of SDKMAN!, see [here](https://sdkman.io/usage).

+### Seahorse

+Seahorse is a UI tool for the management of secrets, in particular for keyrings.

 ### Subversion

 [Apache Subversion](https://subversion.apache.org/) is another version control system, like [`git`](#git).
 When installed through `apt`, it brings both, the server and the client to the machine.